prog4biol/pfb2019/workshops/RNAseq/README.md

-# RNAseq Workshop -- Brian Hass
+# RNAseq Workshop -- Brian Haas

 Clone Brian's Repository.
 Make sure to not clone it inside one of your existing repositories